What a bottle of ivermectin reveals about the shadowy world of COVID telemedicine

 When the Alabama board confronted Cullen, she failed to produce the patient records.

-"At the hearing she knew nothing, saw nothing, heard nothing, understood nothing and did not take responsibility for her actions," Wilson says.
+"At the hearing she knew nothing, saw nothing, heard nothing, understood nothing and did not take responsibility for her actions," Hunter says.

 These are not the only blemishes on her record.
 Cullen's medical license in Kansas was suspended for failure to pay fees.
 And her American Board of Internal Medicine certification has lapsed (the board declined to say when the lapse occurred).